 Key management personnel for the Corporation is defined as Directors.
 Key management personnel of the Corporation may be directors or officers of other companies or organisations with whom the Corporation may transact.
 Such transactions are all carried out independently on normal commercial terms.
-There were no such transactions during 2024 (2023: nil).

-Other than fees paid to Directors for their role on the Board there were no short-term employee benefits, termination benefits or post-employment benefits paid to key management personnel in 2024 (2023: nil).
+Other than fees paid to Directors for their role on the Board there were no short-term employee benefits, termination benefits or post-employment benefits paid to key management personnel in 2025 (2024: nil).